SeanCollings/fa-sean/README.md

 # Overview

 This is a small application which pulls fashion data from an external API from The Iconic.
 A user is able to see the first 10 results for a combination of gender and sort filters.
-Page size and page number are available put have not been implemented yet.
+Page size and page number are available but have not been implemented yet.

 # Instructions

 1) Install dependecies
 ```
-yard install or npm install
+yarn install or npm install
 ```

 2) To run the dev environment after installation